WikiSound

 Read →What Is FLAC?

 Lossless audio, 40–60% smaller than WAV, the preferred archive format.
-When it's the right choice.
+When it is the right choice.

 Read →What Is AAC?